Fort Wayne General Electrics: History

-The General Electrics was set up as a corporate industrial team owned by the General Electric cooperation.
-The goal of the team was to use the games as a means of advertising for their products, and the goal of the players was to have a steady day job while continuing their basketball careers.
+The General Electrics franchise was set up as a corporate industrial team owned by the General Electric corporation.
+The goal of the team was to use the basketball games as a means of advertising for their products, and the goal of the players there was to have a steady day job while continuing their general basketball careers there.

-In 1936, they joined the Midwest Basketball Conference (MBC) and they won their divisional playoff round by forfeit.
-The Electrics were scheduled to host the Dayton London Bobby's, but just hours before the game the Bobby's manager, Ray Lindemuth called Electrics manager Bill Hosket and told him the game would not be played, and when Hosket inquired as into why, Lindemuth hung up the phone.
-But Fort Wayne would lose the Championship series two-games-to-none to the Akron Wingfoots.
+In 1936, they joined the Midwest Basketball Conference (MBC) and they won their divisional playoff round 2–1 by forfeit.
+The Electrics were scheduled to host the Dayton London Bobbys for the deciding Game 3 of the Western Division Playoff round, but just hours before the game the Dayton franchise's team manager and head coach, Ray Lindemuth called the Electrics franchise's team manager and head coach Bill Hosket and told him the game would not be played, and when Hosket inquired as to why that was the case, Lindemuth hung up the phone.
+However, Fort Wayne would lose the Championship series two-games-to-none to another works team that joined that league this season in the Akron Goodyear Wingfoots.
+During their brief time in the National Basketball League, the successor league to the Midwest Basketball Conference, Scott Armstrong and Bart Quinn were the team's top players.
+Despite their short tenure in the NBL, they're often credited as one of the three biggest, business-owned franchises to help create the NBL (sometimes to the point of ignoring Frank Kautsky's local grocery store business owned team in the Indianapolis Kautskys as another key figure involved in its creation), with the NBL eventually merging operations with the Basketball Association of America to become the present-day National Basketball Association.

-After playing in NBL for one year, having a record of 13 wins and 7 losses, they joined the Industrial League in 1947, but they finished bottom of the table without a single win.
-During their NBL time, Scott Armstrong and Bart Quinn were the team's top players.
+After playing in NBL for one year, having a record of 13 wins and 7 losses, they eventually joined the National Industrial Basketball League in 1947, though they finished dead last in the league without a single win.
+Following their only season in the NIBL, they would end up folding operations as a team franchise for good, with General Electric eventually leaving the city of Fort Wayne, Indiana entirely.